 Additionally, non-registered halal food supplements will become non-halal in 2019, check the conditions.

 Multivitamins lead the market in volume sales of health and food supplements, but traditional medicines remain popular.
 In May 2013, BPOM announced that the country decided to adopt the terminology in the ASEAN harmonization regulation for traditional medicine health supplements (TMHS).
 The TMHS regulatory framework defines health food supplements and subsequently regulates health and food supplements as a sector.

 With more than 240 million people in the country, Indonesia has now become the second-highest growth of health and food supplement products in the ASEAN region, consequently contributing to 35 percent of the ASEAN Economic Zone.
 Moreover, both local and global brands in the Indonesian health and food supplements possess another competitive edge in the overseas market.

 According to Asosiasi Pengusaha Suplemen Kesehatan Indonesia (APSKI), more than 200 pharmaceutical companies produce health and food supplements in Indonesia.
 As a result, major retailers such as hypermarkets and supermarkets, have joined other retailers to use health and wellness products as part of their competitive strategy.

-Fill out the contact form and we’ll reply you with a quote and an overview of the process your industry.
+Cekindo provides end-to-end Health and Food Supplement Registration services, as well as other comprehensive registration assistance based on your requirements.
+Fill out the contact form so that we can you with a quote and an overview of the process of your industry.